 Due to the stress on the second broken cable – which was thought to still be structurally sound – scientists at the NSF, which funds the facility, and engineers concluded that the remaining cables were likely weaker than originally believed.

 Conceived in the late 1950s by the late William E. Gordon, the Walter R. Reed Professor of Electrical Engineering, to study the Earth’s upper atmosphere and nearby space, the telescope was built in a natural bowl in central Puerto Rico in the early 1960s.
 Meanwhile, Thomas Gold, professor and chair of the Department of Astronomy, created the Cornell Center for Radiophysics and Space Research to organize the observatory’s scientific investigations.

 Gold, who later became the John L. Wetherill Professor of Astronomy and the university’s assistant vice president for research from 1969–1971, helped to transform the observatory into the world’s most powerful radio telescope and a key tool for astronomy, atmospheric science and planetary science.

-Like a gigantic ear attentive to the heavens, the Arecibo telescope had been Earth’s largest single-aperture radio telescope, tuned to find pulsars, galaxies and objects in the solar system and examine our planet’s ionosphere.
-It’s so large that the height of the Empire State Building fits in its diameter; the Washington Monument would sit snug at the dish’s focal point.
+Like a gigantic ear attentive to the heavens, the Arecibo telescope had been Earth’s largest single-aperture radio telescope, tuned to find pulsars, galaxies, and objects in the solar system and examine our planet’s ionosphere.
+It’s so large that the height of the Empire State Building fits in its diameter; the Washington Monument would sit snugly at the dish’s focal point.

 “It was a single pulse,” said James Cordes, Cornell’s George Feldstein Professor of Astronomy (A&S) and a prolific, enthusiastic patron.
 “The nature of these bursts had been in doubt … and the discovery at Arecibo cements the case that they are astrophysical.”